Beyond the standard model with six-dimensional spinors: Three mass generations from 6D spacetime

 To briefly show how $\mathfrak{so}_{3,3}$ encodes three masses, consider a 6D massive vector $p^{\bar{\mu}}$, where $\bar{\mu} = -3,-2,-1,1,2,3$.
 It is clear that we can find three 4D momenta $p_i^\mu$ for $i=1,2,$ or $3$, where time is taken from $\bar{\mu}=-1, -2$, or $-3$.
 Given that $p_{\bar{\mu}}p^{\bar{\mu}} = -m_6^2$ with a positive signature for space,

 This demonstrates that a 6D momentum can be projected to three generations of 4D momenta with different masses $m_1, m_2$, and $m_3$.
 To obtain 4D spinors, each momentum $p_i^\mu$ can be decomposed into spinors via the isomorphism $\mathfrak{so}_{3,1}\sim \mathfrak{sl}_{2,\mathbb{C}}$.
-Another subtle point about these models is the utilization of $\mathfrak{so}_{4,4}$, despite three generations.
-Similar to how Pati and Salam treated leptons as a fourth color, additional off-shell fermionic degrees of freedom are treated as a fourth generation, which has been found in heterotic string theory~\cite{CANDELAS1985}.
+We consider $\mathfrak{so}_{4,4}$ as the conformal group of $\mathfrak{so}_{3,3}$.
+The three extra time dimensions in $\mathfrak{so}_{4,4}$ provide a geometrical origin of comprehensive family unification proposed by Wilczek et al.~\cite{Wilczek:1981iz,BenTov:2015gra,Reig:2017nrz,Reig:2018ocz}.
+Ghosts are often thought to make multiple time dimensions problematic, but here, focus is given to spinors in $D=3+1$ taken from representations of $\mathfrak{so}_{3,3}$ and twistor representations of $\mathfrak{so}_{4,4}$.